cerb/cerb.github.io/privacy.md

 ### Resolving Privacy Complaints

-In compliance with the Privacy Shield Principles, WGM commits to resolve complaints about our collection or use of your personal information.
-EU and Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should first contact us at: [team@cerb.ai](mailto:team@cerb.ai)
+In compliance with the Data Privacy Framework, WGM commits to resolve complaints about our collection or use of your personal information.
+EU, UK, and Swiss individuals with inquiries or complaints regarding our Data Privacy Framework policy should first contact us at: [team@cerb.ai](mailto:team@cerb.ai)

-WGM has further committed to refer unresolved Privacy Shield complaints to JAMS, an alternative dispute resolution provider located in the United States.
-If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please contact or visit <https://www.jamsadr.com/eu-us-privacy-shield> for more information or to file a complaint.
+WGM has further committed to refer unresolved Data Privacy Framework complaints to JAMS, an alternative dispute resolution provider located in the United States.
+If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please contact or visit <https://www.jamsadr.com/eu-us-data-privacy-framework> for more information or to file a complaint.
 The services of JAMS are provided at no cost to you.

 ### Independent Arbitration

-Under certain limited circumstances, European Union individuals may invoke binding Privacy Shield arbitration as a last resort if all other forms of dispute resolution have been unsuccessful.
-To learn more about this method of resolution and its availability to you, please read more about [Privacy Shield](https://www.privacyshield.gov/).
+Under certain limited circumstances, European Union individuals may invoke binding Data Privacy Framework arbitration as a last resort if all other forms of dispute resolution have been unsuccessful.
+To learn more about this method of resolution and its availability to you, please read more about [Data Privacy Framework](https://www.dataprivacyframework.gov/).

 ### Liability For Onward Transfers

-Where WGM has transferred personal information of EU or Swiss residents to third parties, WGM shall be liable if those third parties do not process personal information in compliance with the Privacy Shield Principles.
+Where WGM has transferred personal information of EU, UK, or Swiss residents to third parties, WGM shall be liable if those third parties do not process personal information in compliance with the Data Privacy Framework Principles.
 This shall not be the case where WGM establishes that it is not responsible for the damage caused by the third party.

 ### Data Protection Addendum